 Symptoms Of Arrhythmia In Dogs

-Outward symptoms of arrhythmia in dogs are relatively uncommon in dogs and are usually the result of an underlying condition if they appear at all.
+Outward symptoms in dogs are relatively uncommon and usually result from an underlying condition if they appear at all.
 Some uncommon symptoms include weakness, especially if the heart is beating too slow, or loss of consciousness.

 Causes Of Arrhythmia In Dogs

-Arrhythmias in dogs may be caused by a number of conditions, though sometimes these are fairly harmless and just require monitoring, diet management, and staying in shape.
+Arrhythmia in dogs may be caused by a number of conditions, though sometimes these are fairly harmless and just require monitoring, diet management, and staying in shape.
 Irregular heart beats can, however, be a sign of serious conditions, too.
-Arrhythmias can affect any dog, though brachycephalic dogs–dogs with shorter snouts–seem to be predisposed to the condition.
-These breeds include Boxers, Bulldogs, Lhasa Apsos, Pekingese, Pugs, Shar-Peis, and Shih Tzus.
-Here are several possible causes of arrhythmias in dogs.

 - Gastrointestinal disease